LucasMRC/ghn.nvim/README.md

 This started as a simple way to visualize and manage Github notifications at my job.
 I added assigned issues and opened PRs for convenience.

+To be completely honest, this plugin makes sense to me as most of my GH notifications are PRs and Issues.
+I recently got a notification about GH actions, and I realized that there are a lot more options than those this plugin is ready for.
+So, I updated a little to be sure it does not crash on GH actions notifications, but most certainly there are other notifications that this never took into consideration.
+And it may never do.

 I am completely new to Lua and Neovim, so this might not be the best code you've ever seen.
 But I couln't find a plugin that did what I wanted, so I decided to make my own.